dylanaraps/pxltrm/README.md

 from your wallpaper.

 You can easily save and load your work.
-Each saved “screen” is just a series of escape sequences.
-All you need to do to view a screen is to print the file to the terminal (*hint hint, you can also open text files*).
+Each saved “screen” is just a series of escape sequences. (*hint hint, you can also open text files*).

 Multiple “brushes” are also supported.
 They’re just characters so you can